NeuLF: Efficient Novel View Synthesis with Neural 4D Light Field: Experimental Results

 We train the MLP on the following overall loss function:

-where the weighting coefficients are $\lambda_s=1.92$ and $\lambda_r=0.074$.
+where the weighting coefficients are $\lambda_s=0.5$ and $\lambda_r=0.1$.
 These parameters are fine-tuned by mixing the manual tuning and grid search tuning.
-This set of parameters works best for the scenes we tested. \xuyi{Grid search can be used to automatically find optimal parameters for a specific scene, but will lead to longer training time.}
+This set of parameters works best for most of the scenes we tested. \xuyi{For scenes with strong view-dependent effects such as specularities, Lambertian assumption is no longer valid.
+Therefore, we disable the multi-view photometric error and depth difference terms in the loss for such scenes.} {Grid search can be used to automatically find optimal parameters for a specific scene but will lead to a longer training time.}

-During training, we randomly select a batch of camera rays from the training set at each iteration.
+{To extract camera rays from input photos, we calibrate the camera poses and intrinsic parameters using a structure-from-motion tool from COLMAP~\cite{schonberger2016structure}.} During training, we randomly select a batch of camera rays from the training set at each iteration.
 By passing them to the MLP to predict the color of each ray, we calculate $\mathcal{L}_p$ and back-propagate the error.

-To calculate $\mathcal{L}_s$, in each iteration, we randomly \xuyi{generate} a camera whose position is within the convex hull of all cameras of the training images.
-The viewing direction of the \xuyi{generated} camera has a random offset from the \textit{z}-direction, \xuyi{which is perpendicular to the two light slabs}.
-The range of this offset is estimated by $\arctan(d/h)$, where $d$ is the smallest distance from the selected camera to the convex hull of the training cameras, and $h$ is the distance from the selected camera to the $st$-plane.
-This ensures the selected camera will look at the scene of interest.

-To calculate $\mathcal{L}_p$, in each iteration, we sample a batch of camera rays from the training set randomly and \xuyi{generate} another batch of rays using the same rules as the camera \xuyi{generation} for $\mathcal{L}_s$.
-For each ray $R$ in the two batches, we cast $T$ rays from the origin of $R$, and the angle between $R$ and each cast ray is sampled from $\mathcal{N}(0,\theta^2)$ where the negative angles will be skipped.
-We use $T=16$ neighboring rays in all of our experiments.

-The embedded input vector $\gamma(\text{\textbf{v}})$ is passed through 6 fully-connected ReLU layers, each of which has 256 channels, and the final layer with a sigmoid activation to output the predicted color.
-For model training, we set the ray batch size in each iteration to $32768$ for both $\mathcal{L}_p$ and $\mathcal{L}_r$.
-We train the MLP for $200K$ iterations using the Adam optimizer~\cite{kingma2014adam}.
-The initial learning rate is $1\times 10^{-3}$ and is reduced by half every $20k$ iterations.
-To train the NeLF on a scene with 25 input images with a resolution of $1536\times 1280$, it will take 8 hours using 4 Nvidia V100 cards.
+{The input 4D coordinate $(u,v,s,t)$ (normalized to $[-1,1]$) is passed through 20 fully-connected ReLU layers, each with 256 channels.
+We developed a structure that includes a skip connection that concatenates the input 4D coordinate to every 4 layers start with the fifth layer.
+An additional layer outputs 256-dimensional feature vector.
+This feature vector is split into the color branch and depth branch. \xuyi{Each branch is followed} with an additional fully-connected ReLU layer with 128 channels, and output 3 channel RGB radiance with sigmoid activation and 1 channel scene depth with sigmoid activation, respectively.
+For model training, we set the ray batch size in each iteration to $8192$.
+We train the MLP for 1500 epochs using the Adam optimizer~\cite{kingma2014adam}.
+The initial learning rate is $5\times 10^{-4}$ and decays by $0.995$ every epoch.
+To train the NeuLF on a scene with 30 input images with a resolution of $567\times 1008$, it takes 5 hours using 1 Nvidia RTX 3090 card.
+For testing on the same situation, rendering an image costs about 70ms while NeRF takes 51 seconds.}